Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Authors: Xiangyu Zhang, Xinyu Zhou, Mengxiao Lin, Jian Sun
     * Abstract: We introduce an extremely computation-efficient CNN architecture named ShuffleNet, which is designed specially for mobile devices with very limited computing power (e.g., 10-150 MFLOPs).
 The new architecture utilizes two new operations, pointwise group convolution and channel shuffle, to greatly reduce computation cost while maintaining accuracy.
 Experiments on ImageNet classification and MS COCO object detection demonstrate the superior performance of ShuffleNet over other structures, e.g. lower top-1 error (absolute 7.8%) than recent MobileNet on ImageNet classification task, under the computation budget of 40 MFLOPs.
 On an ARM-based mobile device, ShuffleNet achieves ~13x actual speedup over AlexNet while maintaining comparable accuracy.
     * Comments:
+        * > (2018, MobileNetV2) Depthwise Separable Convolutions are a key building block for many efficient neural network architectures [26, 27, 19].
+        * > (2018, MobileNetV2) ShuffleNet uses Group Convolutions [19] and shuffling, it also uses conventional residual approach where inner blocks are narrower than output.
         * > The ShuffleNet module [17], shown in Fig. 3b, is based on the principle of reduce-transform-expand.
 It is an optimized version of the bottleneck block in ResNet [47].
 (ESPNetv1, 2018)
 * [ShuffleNet V2](https://arxiv.org/abs/1807.11164)
     * Title: ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design